-One of our greatest assets is our Veteran Student Coordinator, Mike Mitchell, who acts as a campus advocate for military and veteran students.
+One of our greatest assets is our VMRC Director Mike Mitchell, who acts as an advocate for military and veteran students on campus.
 He will work with you to ensure your unique needs are met by coordinating with various services such as academic advising, tutoring, counseling, disability accommodations, veterans programs, benefits information and assistance services.
-Mike can be contacted at 904) 256-7638 or firstname.lastname@example.org.
+Mike can be contacted at (904) 256-7638 or firstname.lastname@example.org.

 You can read about some local and state resources, or about some of our other on-campus resources here.
 If you have questions or concerns and aren't sure whom to contact, this listing can point you in the right direction.

 Jacksonville University provides a military student orientation session each semester (fall and spring).
 We strongly encourage our new military students to attend to learn about campus services and support.
 For more information, contact Mike Mitchell at (904) 256-7638 or email@example.com.
 Videos from previous orientations are provided below.

 Career Resource Center

 Some of the other resources and services we use include:

 - Veterans’ Administration Career Scope Assessment Portal: CareerScope takes career and educational planning to a new level.
 The proven career assessment and reporting system from the Vocational Research Institute (VRI) is a powerful, yet easy-to-use program.
 With over 50 years of experience developing world-class assessment programs, VRI has designed a self-administered system that measures both aptitude and interest through valid and reliable assessment tasks.